Clement-Pirelli/IntroToFlutter/dart_basics.md

 In dart, operators on a type (`+`, `-`, `/`, `==`, `[]`) can be overloaded.
 For our previous example, the `Quintuple`, we might want to be able to divide every element by the same number.
-The special function name `operator`, followed by the symbol of the operator you wish to overload, can be used:
+The special function name `operator`, followed by the symbol of the operator you wish to overload, can be used :

 ```dart
 class Quintuple<Type extends num>{